 Nodding he walked up to her with a somber expression.
 "You're not happy with my decision?" she asked.

 "Having my wife work directly under the most evil and feared wizard in centuries?
 No, I am thrilled," he replied with a raised eyebrow.

 He shook his head at her.

-"No. Why would you want to?" he inquired.
+"Not yet.
+Why would you want to?" he inquired.

 "Your impossible," he scolded.

 Rolling her eyes, she popped him on the arm, "Well, they will know one day.
 I don't see why it's such a big secret."

 Snape sighed.
 "It's not anymore.
 I've been afraid of the Dark Lord rising since the incident with the Sorcerer's Stone, and was hoping to keep you out of any dealings with the him.
 That would have been possible, had I been able to keep you a secret from him.
 Dumbledore doesn't seem to think it feasible, however.
 He also thinks you would be a great asset.
 But aside from that, it's just not any of the students' business," he told her.